inancgumus/learngo/03-packages-and-scopes/questions/03-scopes/README.md

 >

-## What happens if you declare the same name in the same scope like this:
+## What happens if you declare the same name in the same scope as this:
 ```go
 package awesome